 Okay, now, real talk…because you may have varied responses to all this.
-The most basic reaction we’ve seen is that people think the concept is cool but they can’t really feel the practicality of SharePoint Spaces.
-Like, are we really going to see enterprise organizations adapting to virtual reality technology as cornerstone of their daily workflow?
+The most basic reaction we’ve seen is that people think the concept is cool but they can’t feel the practicality of SharePoint Spaces.
+Like, are we going to see enterprise organizations adapting to virtual reality technology as the cornerstone of their daily workflow?
 Is that happening?

 The answer: Probably not immediately.

 Adaptation Takes Time

 We know this because we’re in the business of adapting technology and migration.
 Until there are established best practices and equipment has been tested to work with the software, migration into SharePoint Spaces is going to feel like a risky investment.
 One thing we know for sure is that this technology opens real possibilities for application.

 Who will benefit, initially, from this technology and who will our early adopters be?

 Microsoft has identified three key areas where they believe SharePoint Spaces will be first used and most impactful: